 Audio-Technica AT2040 cons

-- The AT2040 is XLR compatible only—you’ll need a podcast mixer or an audio interface to record.
+- The AT2040 is XLR compatible only.
+You’ll need a podcast mixer or an audio interface to record.
 Note that the cost of a mixer can be four times the cost of a mic (if you don’t already own one).
 Consider a podcast equipment bundle if you’re looking for a cost-effective solution.
 You could always opt for a cheaper mixer like the PreSonus Revelator io24.

 - The AT2040 doesn’t come with an XLR cable, so you must purchase one separately.
 Prices start at $21.95 USD if you buy from Audio-Technica.

-The AT2040USB is precisely what it sounds like—the USB version of the AT2040.
+The AT2040USB is precisely what it sounds like — the USB version of the AT2040.
 This microphone is designed to easily connect directly to a laptop, tablet, or computer.

 - Dynamic microphone (best suited for podcasting)